Hudhud571/portfolioweb.github.io/README.md

-This is my portfolio web project for HTML and CSS.
+This is my portfolio web project for HTML, CSS and JavaScript with Lightbox.